weter123/property_management_bookkeeping_app/README.md

 ## Future objectives
   - Renter Profiles
+    - Renter can rent multiple properties (1 to many relationship)
   - Upload Documents
+    - save documents such as contracts.
   - Payment Tracking
+    - can track missing payments.

 ## Development Log
 2024-03-04: Over the past month, I have been learning how to use .NET Maui and applied what I learned to this project.
 I have implemented MVVM Pattern to the project and fixed issue with page navigation. the current goal will be to modify the current features with better UI options and setup unit testing before adding new features.